Azure/azure-quickstart-templates/application-workloads/sap/sap-ilm-store/README.md

 ---
 description: The Microsoft Azure Storage Account can now be used as a ILM Store to persist the Archive files and attachments from an SAP ILM system.
 An ILM Store is a component which fulfills the requirements of SAP ILM compliant storage systems.
 One can store archive files in a storage media using WebDAV interface standards while making use of SAP ILM Retention Management rules.
-For more information about SAP ILM Store, refer to the <a href='https://www.sap.com'> SAP Help Portal </a>.
+For more information about SAP ILM Store, refer to the <a href='https&#58;//www.sap.com'> SAP Help Portal </a>.
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: sap-ilm-store
 languages:
 - json
 ---